Command Chains Reference

 # Step 1: Import current code state

-specfact import from-code --bundle current-state --repo .
+specfact code import current-state --repo .

 # Step 2: Compare code against plan

-specfact plan compare --bundle <plan-bundle> --code-vs-plan
+specfact project devops-flow --stage plan --action compare --bundle <plan-bundle> --code-vs-plan

 # Step 3: Detect drift

-specfact drift detect --bundle <bundle-name>
+specfact code drift detect --bundle <bundle-name>

 # Step 4: Sync repository (if drift found)

-specfact sync repository --bundle <bundle-name> --direction <code-to-plan|plan-to-code>
+specfact project sync repository --bundle <bundle-name> --direction <code-to-plan|plan-to-code>

 Workflow Diagram: